SaavyLab/saavy_dsp/WHY.md

 ---

-**Status:** Production-ready polyphony, ready for MIDI integration 🎹
+**Status:** Complete subtractive synthesis engine with modulation, ready for effect chains and MIDI integration 🎹